Malikzada97/Malikzada97/README.md

 # Mudassir Javed - Full Stack Developer & Data Analyst

-> **Branding Note:** This project is branded as "Mudassir Javed" for all site/brand references.
-The word "portfolio" is used only in generic contexts (e.g., "portfolio website", "portfolio projects").

 A modern, responsive website showcasing full-stack development, data analytics, and AI solutions.
 Built with React, TypeScript, and modern web technologies.

 ## 🚀 Features